-I run a website which helps people find and explore some of my favourite outdoor experiences.
+I run a website which helps people find and explore outdoor adventures.
 I get plenty of traffic which results in many emails and interactions with tourists and locals alike.
-On a weekly basis I will get emails from tourists who are planning their trip to Halifax, and ask me which areas they should explore.
+On a weekly basis, I get emails from tourists who are planning their trip to Halifax and ask me which areas they should explore.
 The Blue Mountain-Birch Cove Lakes area is always at the top of my list for people who arrive in Halifax and want to go on a quick day trip.
-People’s reaction to experiencing this area is always complete awe.
-Halifax is so blessed to have this place right in their backyard!
-I’ve never seen anything so beautiful in my life! is a common reaction.
-No city in North America has a National Park type experience minutes from downtown, except Halifax.
-Where else can you be immersed in nature in all directions, while paddling through different lakes and islands as you do a 12 km canoe loop through the area.
-People that do this are left with the lifelong memory of how amazing this is.

 Please don’t let the question of “what will it cost us now?” be the reason not to protect this asset.
-It’s the question of what will it cost us if we don’t protect it? that I am concerned with.
-I’ve already seen these costs, and it saddens me every day to see more and more people leaving for greener pastures as our province circles the drain due to lack of vision, and lack of focus on what makes us uniquely attractive.
+It’s the question of “what will it cost us if we don’t protect it?” that I am concerned with.
+I’ve already seen these costs, and it saddens me to continually see more people leaving for greener pastures as our province circles the drain due to lack of vision, old ways of thinking, and not focusing on what makes us uniquely attractive.

 Greg Taylor | www.HalifaxTrails.ca

 Read my blog post about the ongoing struggle to protect this area.